pgorman/dangerjaunt/minirules.md

 ## Encounters ##

 1. Surprise?
 Base chance of 1--2 in 6.
 Check both sides, if appropriate.
-2. Determine encounter distance based on surprise.
+2. Set encounter distance based on surprise (if not dictated by environment):
 	- If surprised: d4 x 10' (melee distance)
 	- Not surprised: (d6 + 4) x 10'
 3. Each side that is not surprised has the options: